syncfusion-content/flutter-docs/Flutter/maps/getting-started.md

 }
 ```

-## Adding a GeoJSON file
+## Add a GeoJSON file

-The [layers] in [SfMaps] contains collection of [MapShapeLayer].
-The actual geographical rendering is done in the each [MapShapeLayer].
-The [delegate] property of the [MapShapeLayer] is of type [MapShapeLayerDelegate].
-The path of the .json file which contains the GeoJSON data has to be set to the [shapeFile] property of the [MapShapeLayerDelegate].
+The `layers` in `SfMaps` contains collection of `MapShapeLayer`.
+The actual geographical rendering is done in the each `MapShapeLayer`.
+The `delegate` property of the `MapShapeLayer` is of type `MapShapeLayerDelegate`.
+The path of the .json file which contains the GeoJSON data has to be set to the `shapeFile` property of the `MapShapeLayerDelegate`.

-The [shapeDataField] property of the [MapShapeLayerDelegate] is used to refer the unique field name in the .json file to identify each shapes.
-In 'Adding a data source' section of this document, this [shapeDataField] will be used to map with respective value returned in [primaryValueMapper] from the data source.
+The `shapeDataField` property of the `MapShapeLayerDelegate` is used to refer the unique field name in the .json file to identify each shapes.
+In 'Mapping the data source' section of this document, this `shapeDataField` will be used to map with respective value returned in `primaryValueMapper` from the data source.

 ```dart
 @override